 5 benefits of sowing wildflowers in autumn

-September and October offer great windows to sow wildflower seed in for a number of reasons, here's 5!
+September and October offer great windows to sow wildflower seed in for a number of reasons.
+Here's 5 benefits of sowing wildflowers in autumn!

 Benefit 1: Planning pays off!

-To forward plan is extremely wise when sowing wildflowers as your space will be rewarded by an impressive early display the following spring.
+- To forward plan is extremely wise when sowing wildflowers in autumn as your space will be rewarded by an impressive early display the following spring.

 Benefit 2: Ideal conditions